organisciak/dissertation/document/2_crowdsourcing.md

 These are linearly smoothed with document and query language models.
 In the context of del.icio.us, their approach improves over traditional unigram models over the document text.

-Finally, @harris_applying_2012 provide a comprehensive overview of ways that crowdsourcing and games with a purpose can be incorporated in the information retrieval workflow.
+Finally, @harris_applying_2012 provide a comprehensive overview of ways that crowdsourcing and _games with a purpose_[^gwap] can be incorporated in the information retrieval workflow.
 While crowdsourcing is noted as highly feasible for evaluation, it is also noted as an approach which can help in building document collections, identifying information needs, and query refinement.

+[^gwap]: _Games with a purpose_ was introduced by von Ahn [-@von_ahn_games_2006] to describe online games as a mechanism to collect information from crowds.
+A popular example was the _ESP Game_, where paired players competed with the clock to independently agree on a tag for an image.

 Discussion of crowdsourcing in information science continues generally in the next chapter, an IS-centric typology of crowdsourcing, then in the context of paid crowdsourcing in the subsequent two chapters.